gro-intelligence/api-client/docs/querying-data.md

 are a popular format for processing large amounts of data.
 The `GroClient` class' `get_df()` method offers you the ability to access multiple data series in a single data frame.
-This approach is convenient modeling or analysis on combinations of many different data series.
+This approach is convenient for modeling or analysis using many different data series.

 `get_df()` is a stateful method, so you must first save one or more series into your client object.